How can you improve the state of your infrastructure automation?

 pulumi up -y

-Using a general-purpose programming language means all language features are also implicitly Pulumi’s features too.
+Using a general-purpose programming language means all language features are implicitly Pulumi’s features.
 Aside from that, there is a rich feature set to help with an ever-evolving cloud infrastructure landscape.

-As your infrastructure evolves, you may be interested in creating multiple stacks with certain stacks needing to consume the outputs exported by other “upstream” stacks.
-This is easy to do with StackReferences.
-A quick example:
+As your infrastructure evolves, you may want to create multiple stacks, with certain stacks needing to consume the outputs exported by other “upstream” stacks.
+This is easy to do with StackReferences

 const docker = require(“@pulumi/docker”);